 These variants were inspired in part by Nonabelian Set by Cathy Hsu, Jonah Ostroff, and Lucas Van Meter.
 (In fact, octaset is based on the same group, but uses a torsor instead.)

-Many ET people contributed to creating these variants; these include Alex Bean, Andy Tockman (who made this website), Dylan Hendrickson (who printed the physical decks), Josh Brunner, Joshua Ani, and Yan Sheng Ang.
+Many ET people contributed to creating these variants; these include Alex Bean, Andy Tockman (who made this website), Della Hendrickson (who printed the physical decks), Josh Brunner, Joshua Ani, and Yan Sheng Ang.

 If you have any questions, comments, suggestions, etc, you can contact me.